-Verdelhan (2018) identifies an additional risk factor and cross-section of currency excess returns, distinct from that of the traditional carry trade.
+Verdelhan (2018) identifies an additional risk factor and cross-section of currency excess returns, distinct from the carry trade.
 He first estimates the co-movement of each currency's spot exchange rate changes with the average spot rate changes of all currencies against the dollar, obtaining each currency's dollar beta.
-He then sorts currencies into six portfolios based on these dollar betas, generating a cross-section of currency portfolios with monotonically increasing levels of co-movement with the average of movements in the dollar, which he argues is also monotonically increasing in excess returns.
+He then sorts currencies into six portfolios based on these dollar betas, generating a cross-section of currency portfolios with monotonically increasing levels of co-movement with the average of movements of the dollar, which he argues is also monotonically increasing in excess returns.
 The portfolios sorted by dollar betas are what I call the dollar portfolios.

 Similar to Verdelhan (2018), my dollar portfolios are obtained by first running 36-month window rolling regressions of the excess return of a specific currency against the average excess return of going long all foreign currencies against the dollar.
-I depart from his construction with spot rates as I find the strategy constructed from the univariate specification on excess returns to be more profitable, but both strategies have the same interpretation - high dollar beta currencies provide higher returns when the dollar on average depreciates and vice versa.
-Thus high dollar beta currencies are those whose excess returns are most sensitive to average changes in the dollar as they depreciate by more than low dollar beta currencies when shocks that appreciate the dollar are realized.
+I depart from his construction with spot rates as I find the strategy constructed from the univariate specification with excess returns to be more profitable, but both strategies have the same interpretation - high dollar beta currencies provide higher returns when the dollar depreciates on average against all currencies and vice versa.
+Thus high dollar beta currencies are those whose excess returns are most sensitive to average changes in the dollar as they depreciate by more than low dollar beta currencies when shocks that cause the dollar to broadly appreciate are realized.
 For each currency I run: